gkchestertron/notes/README.md

 # open a specific note file in vim
 $ notes some_name

-# open the default note file in vim
+# open the the notefiles folder in vim so you can select a notefile to work in
 $ notes

 # serve default note file with grip and open in browser